My Favorite Aldi Groceries

 If you’ve never shopped at Aldi, you’re missing out.
 Aldi is a a German owned grocery store (they own Trader Joe’s too) that has become increasingly popular in the US over the last several years.
-I was very skeptical at first on what the quality of food would be like, but I gave them a shot after reading about the amount of money people were saving.
-There are many things I would pick to buy at Aldi over other stores even if they cost the same; they’re that good.
+I was skeptical at first on what the quality of food would be like.
+I gave them a shot after reading about the amount of money people were saving.
+There are many things I would pick to buy at Aldi over other stores even if they cost the same.

 Saving money is what first brought me into Aldi, but I’ve found I prefer shopping at Aldi to other grocery stores.
 Here’s why:

-If they’re busy I know I can still get a cart.
+- If they’re busy I know I can always get a cart.
 You use a quarter to check out a cart, and are refunded that 25¢ when you return your cart.
 This means you never get stuck walking into the store when all the carts are in the parking lot.

-The store is small.
+- The store is small.
 Instead of 12 different kinds of tortilla chips to choose from, you have 2.
 This keeps the store small, navigable, and efficient.
-I like being about to get all my groceries from the perimeter and 4 aisles.

-Checking out is efficient.
-At bigger stores I typically use the self checkout because the regular lines are long and I like to bag my own groceries.
+- Checking out is efficient.
+At bigger stores I use the self checkout because the regular lines are long and I like to bag my own groceries.
 But that always leads to a fight with the self check out register.
-At Aldi, they check you out and put your groceries in a cart unbagged.
+At Aldi, they check you out and put your unbagged groceries in a cart.
 This keeps lines running smoothly.
 Then you bag your own groceries before exiting the store.
+It’s the best of both worlds – no fighting the register and bagging your own groceries.
 Nothing makes me crazier than mashed bread or bruised apples.
-I like bagging my groceries my way because I can put things together according to how they get put away at home.
-Anyone else a bit nuts about how they bag their groceries?

-These are some of my favorite items at Aldi that regularly end up in my cart.
+These are some of my favorite items at Aldi.
 I’ve put them in the order that the appear when I shop my store.
 All prices are in the Richmond, VA market and the pictures are nothing spectacular.
 I’m not about to compose stylized pictures at the grocery store.

 I picked up a 6-pack of this Monterrey beer on a whim.
 We’ve tried a few other beers from Aldi, but this is the only one we’ve bought repeatedly.
 These are light, but still flavorful.
-A cheap, tasty beer for summertime, grilling, and spicy food.
+A cheap, tasty beer for summertime grilling.

 White bread, wheat bread, honey wheat bread.
 It all mostly tastes the same to me, and why not get a good deal on it?
 Regular loaves of bread range from $0.89 – $1.19.
 Hot dog and hamburger buns are 69¢.

-I love all forms of cheese: shredded, sliced, block, and spreadable.
 We get all of our cheese at Aldi.
 They have cheese in the deli case as well as the dairy case.
-From the deli case – shredded parm for $1.45 and sliced gouda for $1.25 are perfect for pasta dishes and bacon, egg, and cheese sandwiches respectively.
-There’s other sliced cheeses that are a fantastic deal too.
+From the deli case – shredded parm for $1.45 and sliced gouda for $1.25 are perfect for pasta dishes and breakfast sandwiches.
 Aldi’s pimento cheese spread is a guilty pleasure of mine.
 The first time I tried it, I ate the whole tub in less than 24 hours.
 Oops.

-We buy a large amount of our produce at Aldi, but these mini peppers are my favorite.
-I use them in cauliflower burritos, salads, and stir frys.
-I’ve found that most of my Aldi produce lasts longer, and am able to keep these peppers in the fridge for up to 3 weeks.
-Which is perfect for pulling out a few at a time to add into meals.
+These mini peppers are my a secret weapon in my kitchen.
+I use them in cauliflower burritos, salads, black bean & rice bowls, and stir frys.
+I’ve found that these peppers keep in the fridge for up to 3 weeks.
+They don’t get wrinkly as quickly as bell peppers.
+Which means I always have few on hand to add into meals.

 We made the swap to ground turkey a few years ago.
 It has less cholesterol and is generally cheaper than beef.
 Aldi’s is 93% lean and ranges from $2.99 – $3.49.
 Just like with cheese, that may not seem like a great deal (Kroger regularly has 90% on sale 2/$7), but Aldi’s package is 1.2 pounds.
 That’s 20% more, and its leaner!
 Try ground turkey as burgers or in chili.